Open Bible Data Home About News OET Key

 ClVgVidens autem regina Saba omnem sapientiam Salomonis, et domum quam ædificaverat,[fn]

-(Videns however regina Saba omnem wisdom Salomonis, and home how ædificaverat,)
+(Videns however regina Saba omnem wisdom Salomonis, and home how ædificaverat, )

 10.4 Videns autem.
 RAB. ubi supra.
 Regina, viso Salomone et gloria ejus, stupens super prudentia ejus, dixit: Verus est sermo, etc. Sic sancta Ecclesia, auditis miraculis Christi, provocata est ad quærendum eum: quo per fidem invento, consideratis sanctæ Scripturæ testimoniis, divinitatis ejus potentiam agnoscens, parum putat esse omne quod sibi antea narratum est de eo.

 10.4 Videns however.
 RAB. where supra.
-Regina, viso Salomone and glory his, stupens over prudentia his, dixit: Verus it_is sermo, etc. So sancta Ecclesia, auditis miraculis of_Christ, provocata it_is to quærendum eum: quo through faith invento, consideratis sanctæ Scripturæ testimoniis, divinitatis his potentiam agnoscens, parum putat esse omne that sibi antea narratum it_is about eo.
+Regina, viso Salomone and glory his, stupens over prudentia his, dixit: Verus it_is sermo, etc. So sancta Ecclesia, auditis miraculis of_Christ, provocata it_is to quærendum eum: quo through faith invento, consideratis sanctæ Scripturæ testimoniis, divinitatis his potentiam agnoscens, parum putat esse omne that sibi antea narratum it_is about by_him.

 TSNTyndale Study Notes: